Fine-tuning an ECG Foundation Model to Predict Coronary CT Angiography Outcomes: Results

 \subsection{Development and Multi-Center Validation of AI-ECG Model}

-We used patient ID as the grouping criterion and employed a five-fold stratified grouping cross-validation strategy to train and validate the AI-ECG model while ensuring a balanced distribution of multi-labels across each fold.
-To systematically evaluate the model's generalization performance on a multi-center dataset and its predictive ability in patients with clinically diagnosed normal ECGs, this study selected the best-performing fold result from the internal validation set, the overall result from the external validation set, and the prediction result of the best-performing fold for patients with ECG diagnoses of normal.
-Three ROC curves were plotted, as shown in Figure \ref{fig:overall_results}.
+We adopted a five-fold stratified cross-validation strategy, with patient identifiers used as the grouping variable, to ensure that all ECG records from the same individual were assigned to a single fold and that the distribution of multi-label coronary artery outcomes remained balanced across folds.
+To comprehensively evaluate the generalizability of the model across multicenter datasets and its performance in individuals with clinically normal ECGs, we reported the micro-averaged area under the receiver operating characteristic curve (micro-AUC) for the internal dataset and evaluated the external validation dataset using an ensemble of models derived from the five cross-validation folds.
+Model performance was further assessed in the subgroup of patients with clinically normal ECG interpretations (Figure \ref{fig:validation} a).

-The results show that, in the internal validation set, the predicted AUCs for the right coronary artery (RCA), left main coronary artery (LM), left anterior descending artery (LAD), and left circumflex artery (LCX) are 0.794, 0.818, 0.744, and 0.755, respectively; while in the external validation set, the corresponding AUCs are 0.749, 0.971, 0.667, and 0.727.
-These results demonstrate that our AI-ECG model exhibits stable and superior discriminative performance in identifying severe stenosis and complete occlusion of the four major coronary arteries.
-The external validation results are generally consistent with the internal validation results, further confirming the model's good generalization ability across different central datasets.
+The results showed that the AI-ECG model achieved an area under the curve (AUC) of 0.732 for predicting patient-level hemodynamically significant CAD in the internal validation set.
+Patient-level hemodynamically significant CAD was defined as luminal stenosis $\geq 70\%$ in any major coronary branch or stenosis $\geq 50\%$ in the left main coronary artery.
+For individual vessels, the AUC values for the RCA, LM, LAD, and LCX were 0.744, 0.683, 0.716, and 0.736, respectively.
+In the external validation set, the model achieved an AUC of 0.694 for detecting patient-level hemodynamically significant CAD, with corresponding vessel-specific AUC values of 0.714, 0.740, 0.700, and 0.673.
+These findings indicate that the AI-ECG model provided stable discriminative performance for identifying both patient-level hemodynamically significant CAD and vessel-specific hemodynamically significant stenosis.
+The external validation results were broadly consistent with the internal validation results, further supporting the robustness of model generalization across multicenter datasets.